Livefyre/lfeslint/README.md

 [`eslint`](http://eslint.org/).
 All of the eslint directives will work - for example: `/*eslint-disable*/`

 ### Defining Globals in a project's  `package.json`
+Certain projects will need globals present to operate correctly.

 ```js
 {
   "lfeslint": {